muma005/muma005/README.md

 # Hi there, I'm Muma! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer, problem solver, and lifelong learner who enjoys building innovative solutions and exploring new technologies.
+I'm a passionate data scientist, problem solver, and lifelong learner who enjoys building innovative solutions and exploring new technologies.

 ---